okikio/native/docs/animate/api/request-animation-frame.md

-## Animation Progress and the requestAnimationFrame
+## Animation Progress and requestAnimationFrame

 The Web Animation API doesn't allow for keeping track of the progress in a clean way, so, we are forced to use `requestAnimationFrame` to check the current progress of an animation, however, doing, so, can actually decrease framerates, so, I built a system to call `requestAnimationFrame` less often.

-`@okikio/animate` stores running `Animate` instances in a Set stored in the `Animate` class's static RUNNING property, however, it only stores instances that have registered "update" event listeners.
+`@okikio/animate` stores running `Animate` instances in a Set stored in the `Animate` class's static [RUNNING property](/docs/api/classes/_okikio_animate.Animate.md#running).
+The RUNNING property only stores `Animate` instances that have registered "update" event listeners.

-When an Animate instance is played, it gets added to the RUNNING Set, `Animate.requestFrame()` is then called and a single `requestAnimationFrame` runs for all Animate instances in the RUNNING set.
-If after a couple frames a Animate instance doesn't have an attached "update" event listener it is automatically removed from the RUNNING Set (**Note**: Animate instances that are finished are also auto-removed, and if there are no Animate instances in the RUNNING Set the requestAnimationFrame is cancelled).
+When an Animate instance is played, it gets added to the `RUNNING` Set, `Animate.requestFrame()` is then called and a single `requestAnimationFrame` runs for all Animate instances in the `RUNNING` set.
+If after a couple frames a Animate instance doesn't have an attached "update" event listener it is automatically removed from the `RUNNING` Set.

+> _**Note**: Animate instances that are finished are also auto-removed, and if there are no Animate instances in the `RUNNING` Set the requestAnimationFrame is stopped._

-For you to better understand check this out (this is meant for visiualization, avoid directly interacting with these),
+For you to better understand, check this out (this is meant for visiualization, avoid directly interacting with these API's),

 ```ts
 import { Animate } from "@okikio/"